 If there’s one thing you take away from this blog, it’s that I love bears.
-This year for my birthday, I got to feed a panda bear at Zoo Atlanta, and you can imagine the euphoric state I’ve been in ever since!
+This year for my birthday, I got to feed a panda bear at Zoo Atlanta through their Giant Panda Wild Encounter, and you can imagine the euphoric state I’ve been in ever since!

 Zoo Atlanta offers many “Wild Encounters” that let you get a behind-the-scenes look at some of the zoo’s animals.
-At $160 + admission ($145 for zoo members), the Giant Panda Wild Encounter is the most expensive encounter but is well worth it for bear lovers.
-The Giant Panda Wild Encounter is offered Monday, Friday, Saturday, and Sunday at 11 a.m., and you just need to be at the panda habitat 15 minutes beforehand to sign a waiver before you get started.
+At $225 plus admission ($203 for zoo members), the Giant Panda Wild Encounter is the most expensive encounter but is well worth it for bear lovers.
+The Giant Panda Wild Encounter takes place Friday, Saturday, Sunday, and Monday at 10:30 a.m.
+You just need to be at the panda bear habitat 15 minutes beforehand to sign a waiver so you can get started.